bloodtidesys/bloodtidesys/README.md

 <p align="center">
  Hi!
 Call us Syn or KODEX, and are currently BODILY 15 years old.
 Our birthday is April 15th.
 We been in orchestra for 5 years now, and hope to become an actor in the future.
 We tend to capitalize our plural pronouns (We, Us, etc).
-We're open for conversation, but just shoot a whisper first since we're usually offtab.
+We're open for conversation, but just shoot a whisper first since We're usually offtab.

 </details>